tom6931/PSSS/README.md

   * Identify JGI contigs that correspond to your SRA runs
     * Align contigs with ElasticBLAST against a database
     * Find conserved domains on those contigs with RPSTBLASTN using ElasticBLAST
-    * Download the FASTA for the SRA runs and align that back against the contigs
+    * Download the FASTA for the SRA runs and align that back against the contig.
-    * Examine JGI contig metadata (FIXME: does it exist and fits in hackathon etc)
     * Use the GFF file for a contig to explore features on contigs and neighboring genes to the target gene.

 # Computing and Storage